10 Bible Verses About the Beauty of Nature

 Join me right here for a glimpse into our family’s backpacking, off-grid lifestyle.

-Now that we’ve discussed some ideas, let’s explore the benefits of outdoor activities.
+Now that we’ve discussed some ideas, let’s explore the benefits of spending time in nature.

 1. Space to Assess Your Priorities and Rhythms